-2.5.1 Functions

-This section describes operation of the front panel controls.
+2.5.1 Functions - This section describes operation of the front panel controls.
 There are three operator switches, the LCD display and alarm indicator LEDs.
 All functions for the equipment are controlled by these components.
 The functions are (see Figure 2.5):

+Power Up

-Power Up Normal Display
+Normal Display

-Menu 1 Frequency in MHz
+- Menu 1 Frequency in MHz

-Menu 2 Gain (0 to +50)
+- Menu 2 Gain (0 to +50, 1dB steps)

-Menu 3 Set Unit to Remote Operation
+- Menu 3 Set Unit to Remote Operation

+- Menu 4 Select Non-inverting or Inverting Spectrum

-Menu 4 Select External 10 MHz Ref
+- Menu 5 Select External 10 MHz Ref (option -E)

-Menu 5 Set Remote mode (option Q)
+- Menu 6 Set Remote mode (option -Q)

-Menu 6 Set RS-485 address (option Q)
+- Menu 7 Set RS-485 address (option -Q)

-Save Menu When "R" is selected in any above menu or at the end of the menu options
+Save Menu When go to end

-Alarm indications appear on the LEDs (see figure 2.3).
+Alarm indications appear on the LEDs (See figure 2.3).

 All program changes must start with the operation of the Menu/Execute switch and must also end with the operation of the Menu/Execute switch verified by the "Save Settings?"
 Menu.
 If this sequence is not followed, none of the changes will take effect.
-If programming is initiated and no operator action takes place for approximately 30 seconds (before the final press of the Menu/Execute switch) the display will revert to its previous status and you will need to start over.
+If programming is initiated and no operator action takes place for approximately 12 seconds (before the final press of the Menu/Execute switch) the display will revert to its previous status and you will need to start over.